Ruth Rendell: Adaptations of her works

 The Inspector Wexford series was successfully televised, starring George Baker as Inspector Wexford and Christopher Ravenscroft as Detective Mike Burden, under the title The Ruth Rendell Mysteries, with 48 episodes from 1987 to 2000.
 Rendell praised Baker's performance, stating "It was a marvellous achievement as an actor to make him more and better than the author intended."

-Many of her other works have been adapted for film and television.
-She said that Claude Chabrol's 1995 version of A Judgement in Stone, La Cérémonie with Sandrine Bonnaire, was one of the few film adaptations of her work that she was happy with.
-The novel was also filmed in 1986 with Rita Tushingham.
-Chabrol made La Demoiselle d'honneur in 2004, based on The Bridesmaid.
+Two episodes of Tales of the Unexpected were based on Rendell's short stories - "A Glowing Future" (series 4, episode 15) and "People Don't Do Such Things" (series 8, episode 1).